bogdanbebic/PortAssemblyLanguage/README.md

 # PortAssemblyLanguage
-Definition of an assembly like language and an implementation of a translation program from port to mifi format
+Definition of an assembly like language and an implementation of a translation program from port to mifi format, designed to work on the [port processor](https://github.com/bogdanbebic/PortAssemblyLanguage/blob/master/compiler/README.md).

 ## Port assembly language definition